Tips for Tree and Shrub Care

 Mulch helps to insulate the soil, retain moisture, keep out weeds, prevent soil compaction and reduce lawn mower damage.

-If you have a tree you want to control, you can either prune the branches effectively yourself or bring in a tree and shrub care professional – such as Your Local Lawn Doctor.
+If you have a tree you want to control, you can prune the branches effectively to help shape them to fit a shape that better suits your lawn's needs: